ipfs-cluster/ipfs-cluster-website/content/multihash.md

 Three options to add custom hash functions:

 - (1) If other applications would benefit from this hash function, propose it at [the multihash repo](https://github.com/multiformats/multihash/issues/)
-- (2) If your function is only for your application, tou can add a hash function to the table in a range reserved specially for this purpose.
+- (2) If your function is only for your application, you can add a hash function to the table in a range reserved specially for this purpose.
 See the table.
 - (3) If you need to use a completely custom table, most implementations support loading a separate hash function table.

 > #### Q. I want to upgrade a large system to use Multihash.
 Could you help me figure out how?